 What is a CFO?

-A Chief Financial Officer (CFO) is the financial leadership of the company and works in collaboration with owners and stakeholders to strategize, plan, and execute financial goals.
+A Chief Financial Officer (CFO) is the financial leader of the company and works in collaboration with owners and stakeholders to strategize, plan, and execute financial goals.

 They plan and strategize for a variety of future situations:

-- Short term: Prepare financial statements, assess Cash Flow for payroll, AP, loan servicing.
+- Short term: Prepare financial statements, and assess Cash Flow for payroll, AP, and loan servicing.

 - Medium-term: 3-5 year planning, which may include capital investments, funding rounds, and growth strategy.